 Hear me out, though, because I’ve thought this through.
 The main purpose of long-form copy is to answer ALL of the prospect’s questions and objections, as well as providing ALL of the benefits and details of the product.

-But what happens if the potential buyer only needs one or two specific details before making a decision?
+But what happens if the potential buyer really only needs one or two specific details before making a decision?
 Why should they have to scroll through a huge page to find the information they need?
 This is why the Website Sales Funnel is ideal for events, trade shows, or products that are bought based on impulse.
 They provide the visitors with a direct path to the information they want, with a button to buy right at their fingertips at all times.

 A funnel website works based on one simple principle: only one call to action on every page, leading your reader to make a purchase.